Music

 In the music department we celebrate musical excellence.
 We pride ourselves on providing memorable musical experiences, with the purpose of broadening pupils’ musical horizons and musical tastes, equipping them for a more fulfilling adult life.

-For more information about any aspect of our music department, please visit our popular microsite.
-There you can explore past events, find out more about peripatetic lessons, and check updates on everything from our House Music competition to upcoming concerts.
+For more information about any aspect of our music department, please visit our popular microsite where you can explore past events, find out more about peripatetic lessons, and check for updates on everything from our House Music competition to upcoming concerts.

 Teaching Staff